 Over time, asbestos dust built up in the many holds of ships which led to widespread human exposure.
 When asbestos fibers are disturbed, they become more dangerous.
 Workers unknowingly inhaled the fibers, and became embedded in the tissue surrounding the lungs.

 Up until the 1970s, the U.S. Navy authorized the use of over 300 asbestos-containing products for ship building.
 As the use of these hazardous products increased, health professionals monitoring workers were able to recognize the potential toxicity of the materials.

-This is a concern for all shipyard workers, whether they built and maintained ships designed for military or civilian use.
+This is a concern for all Superior Shipyard workers, whether they built and maintained ships designed for military or civilian use.
 For many years, asbestos has been in the process of being removed from ships, but the material remains on many vessels, and the problem persists.

 ABOUT THE LYON FIRM

 Joseph Lyon has 17 years of experience representing individuals in complex litigation matters.
 He has represented individuals in every state against many of the largest companies in the world.